-During the first semester, if the immediate supervisor has concerns regarding the principal's performance, the director will meet with the principal, discuss the concerns and document the meetings.
-The immediate supervisor identifies and documents the concerns regarding the principal's performance in relation to the ten standards through collection of a variety of sources of data (see Collection of Evaluation Data), including two formal observations.
-If the principal's immediate supervisor is a director, one of the formal observations must be completed by the associate superintendent.
-If the principal's immediate supervisor is an associate superintendent, one of the formal observations must be completed by a director from another team in the Office of School Support and Well-Being.
+During the first semester, if the director has concerns regarding the principal's performance, the director will meet with the principal, discuss the concerns and document the meetings.
+The director identifies and documents the concerns regarding the principal's performance in relation to the ten standards through collection of a variety of sources of data (see Collection of Evaluation Data), one conducted by the director and one conducted by the associate superintendent, and facilitate the development of an improvement plan.
 The observations and data collection will be conducted over a reasonable period of time to enable the principal and opportunity to improve.
-If, based on the documented concerns, the immediate supervisor decides to request a special evaluation, the immediate supervisor sends an email to the director of performance evaluation by the last Friday in January.
-The e-mail includes the dates of the two formal observations.
-The immediate supervisor informs the principal, in writing, that the request has been made.
-The director of performance evaluation informs the principal, in writing, that a Special Evaluation will be conducted.
+If, based on the documented concerns, the director decides to request a special evaluation, the director sends an email to the director of the department of professional growth systems by the last Friday in January.
+The email includes a request for a special evaluation with both observations and the improvement plan attached.
+The director informs the principal, in writing, that the request has been made.
+The director of the department of professional growth systems informs the principal, in writing, that a Special Evaluation will be conducted.

-The principal will be provided with training and/or support by the immediate supervisor.
-The immediate supervisor will organize a meeting with the principal and will facilitate the development of an improvement plan.
+The principal will be provided with training and/or support by the director.
+The director will organize a meeting with the principal and will facilitate the development of an improvement plan.
 This plan will be the basis for

-- identifying needs, providing support, establishing a - timeline, and determining the measures by which the principal is expected to achieve an "effective" rating . - The immediate supervisor will review the data points of the improvement plan by April 1. - If the immediate supervisor finds that the principal has met the goals of the improvement plan, the principal will continue in the professional growth cycle. - If the immediate supervisor documents that the principal did not meet the goals of the improvement plan, the immediate supervisor will complete an observation before the principal receives a Special Evaluation.
-The immediate supervisor will complete the Special Evaluation by May 1. - If the principal's performance is rated as "ineffective," the process to determine inclusion in the support cycle begins for the principal.
+- · identifying needs, providing support, establishing a - timeline, and determining the measures by which the principal is expected to achieve an "effective" rating . - The director will review the data points of the improvement plan by April 1.

+- If the director finds that the principal has met the goals of the improvement plan, the principal will continue in the professional growth cycle. - If the director documents that the principal did not meet the goals of the improvement plan, the director will complete an observation before the principal receives a Special Evaluation.
+The director will complete the Special Evaluation by May 1. - If the principal's performance is rated as "ineffective," the process to determine inclusion in the support cycle begins for the principal.

-During the second semester, if the immediate supervisor has concerns regarding the principal's performance, the immediate supervisor will meet with the principal, discuss the concerns, and document the meetings.
-The immediate supervisor identifies and documents the concerns regarding the principal's performance in relation to the ten standards through collection of a variety of sources of data (see Collection of Evaluation Data), including two formal observations.
-If the principal's immediate supervisor is a director, one of the formal observations must be completed by the associate superintendent.
-If the principal's immediate supervisor is an associate superintendent, one of the formal observations must be completed by a director from another team in the Office of School Support and Well-Being.
-The observations and data collection will be conducted over a reasonable period of time to enable the principal and opportunity to improve.
+During the second semester, if the director has concerns regarding the principal's performance, the director will meet with the principal, discuss the concerns, and document the meetings.
+The director identifies and documents the concerns regarding the principal's performance in relation to the ten standards through collection of a variety of sources of data (see Collection of Evaluation Data), including two formal observations, one by the director and one by the associate superintendent.observations, one conducted by the director and one conducted by the associate superintendent, and facilitate the development of an improvement plan.

-If, based on the documented concerns, the immediate supervisor decides to request a special evaluation, the immediate supervisor sends an e-mail to the director of performance evaluation by the last Friday in July.
-The e-mail includes the dates of the two formal observations.
-The immediate supervisor informs the principal, in writing, that the request has been made.
-The director of performance evaluation informs the principal, in writing, that a Special Evaluation will be conducted.
+If, based on the documented concerns, the director decides to request a special evaluation, the immediate supervisor sends an e-mail to the director of performance evaluation by the last Friday in June.
+The immediate supervisor informs the principal, in writing, a request for a special evaluation for the following school year, both observations attached and the improvement plan.

 The principal will be provided with training and/or support from the immediate supervisor.
-The immediate supervisor will organize a meeting with the principal and will facilitate the development of an improvement plan.
-This plan will be the basis for identifying needs, providing support, establishing a time- line, and determining the measures by which the principal is expected to achieve and "effective" rating.
+The director will organize a meeting with the principal and will facilitate the development of an improvement plan.
+This plan will be standards aligned to areas of concern, providing support, establishing a time-line, and determining the measures by which the principal is expected to achieve and "effective" rating.